studioxsoftware/studiox/angular/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0-beta.31.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Login info

+User name: admin
+Pasword: 123qwe

 ## Code scaffolding